-Piasta, Petscher, & Justice, 2012).
+In contrast, LNF and RAN are included in Acadience Reading K-6 as indicators of risk, not as instructional targets.
+For young students, fluency in letter naming is one of the strongest and best predictors of later reading ability (Adams, 1990; National Early Literacy Panel, 2008; Piasta et al., 2012).
 LNF is used in identifying students who may need additional support but is not used as an instructional goal.
-While letter naming remains a robust predictor of later reading ability, it is letter sound knowledge paired with phonemic awareness that unlocks the key to the code - the alphabetic principle.
+While letter naming remains a robust predictor of later reading ability, it is letter sound knowledge paired with phonemic awareness that unlocks the key to the code-the alphabetic principle.

 Similarly, while RAN serves as a predictor of risk for reading difficulties and dyslexia, most researchers agree that providing students with instruction on a RAN task is not the optimal way to improve their word reading skill (Norton & Wolf, 2012).

-Research-based benchmarks and cut points for risk.
+Research-based benchmarks and cut points for risk

 Acadience Reading benchmarks and cut points for risk provide research-based levels of performance that can be used to predict risk of reading difficulties as students are acquiring early literacy skills in the early grades and to identify existing reading difficulties in later grades.
 Acadience Reading benchmarks are based on the predictive probability of a student achieving subsequent benchmarks and reading goals given a particular score on a measure and a point in time.
-Accordingly, a student's performance on a measure at any point in time at any grade level may be above, at, below, or well below benchmark as depicted in Table 2.
-More information on Acadience Reading Benchmarks is available at https://acadiencelearning.org/acadience-reading/k-grade6/
+Accordingly, a student's performance on a measure at any point in time at any grade level may be Above, At, Below, or Well Below Benchmark as depicted in Table 2.
+More information on Acadience Reading benchmarks is available at acadiencelearning.org/acadience-reading/k-grade6.